Star Wars (film): Theatrical re-releases

-The film's opening features the Star Wars logotype.
-The 1981 theatrical re-release added Episode IV and A New Hope to the start of the text crawl.

 Star Wars was re-released theatrically in 1978, 1979, 1981, and 1982.
 The subtitles Episode IV and A New Hope were added for the 1981 re-release.
 (Note: In The Cinema of George Lucas, Marcus Hearn claims the title was changed earlier, in July 1978 (Hearn 2005).)
 This brought the film into line with its 1980 sequel, which was titled on-screen as Star Wars: Episode V—The Empire Strikes Back.
 Lucas claims the subtitles were intended from the beginning, but were dropped for Star Wars to avoid confusing audiences.
 Kurtz said they considered calling the first film Episode III, IV, or V, to capture the experience of encountering a Flash Gordon serial halfway through its run.
 However, Michael Kaminski and Chris Taylor point out that multiple early screenplay drafts of Star Wars were subtitled "Episode One" and that early drafts of Empire were called "Episode II".

 In 1997, Star Wars was digitally remastered with some altered scenes for a theatrical re-release, dubbed the "Special Edition".
 In 2010, Lucas announced that all six previously released Star Wars films would be scanned and transferred to 3D for a theatrical release, but only 3D versions of the prequel trilogy were completed before the franchise was sold to Disney in 2012.
-In 2013, Star Wars was dubbed into Navajo, making it the first major motion picture dubbed into the Navajo language.
-The original print was shown for the first time since its initial run in 2025, when it was presented at a British Film Institute event.
+In 2013, Star Wars became the first major motion picture to be dubbed into the Navajo language.
+In 2025, the film's original print was screened—for the first time since its initial theatrical run—at a British Film Institute event.

-In August 2025, Variety reported that the film would be re-released in theaters on April 30, 2027, in honor of the film's 50th anniversary.
+In honor of Star Wars' 50th anniversary, the film will be re-released to theaters on February 19, 2027.
+The version shown will be a newly restored version of the original theatrical cut from 1977.